What Is No Mow May? Your Questions, Answered

 This site contains affiliate links to products.
 We may receive commission for purchases made through these links.
 Price at time of publish date may change.

-Your lawn is a space for relaxation and enjoyment, an outdoor oasis where you can unwind and connect with nature—but did you know that it can also be a potential sanctuary for pollinators like bees and butterflies?
-A new trend aimed at this effort has been creating quite the buzz on social media, leaving many wondering: What is No Mow May?
+Your outdoor space is a place for relaxation and enjoyment—an outdoor oasis where you can unwind and connect with nature.
+But did you know that it can also be a crucial sanctuary for important pollinators like bees and butterflies?
+A new trend aimed at this effort has been creating quite the buzz on social media, and they’re calling it No Mow May.
+We’ve done our research, and after discovering the benefits and tips to get started on No Mow May, we wanted to let you in on the small change in lawn care that can make a difference in your local environment.

 What is No Mow May?